Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/jina_reranker.md

 ## **Module Parameters**

-- **batch** : The size of batch.
+- **batch** : The size of a batch.
 It sends the batch size of passages to jina API at once.
 If it is too large, it can cause some error. (default: 8)
   You can increase when you have higher 'rpm' and 'tpm' limit from Jina AI.
 - **model** : The type of model you want to use for reranking.
 Default is "jina-reranker-v1-base-en" and you can change